Causal Discovery in Linear Structural Causal Models with Deterministic Relations: System model

-$a_{ij}$ is the strength of the direct causal effect from $x_j$ to $x_i$. $\tilde{s}_i$, $i\in[p]$ represents the mixture of sources exogenously causing $x_i$. $b_{ij}$ is the strength of the direct exogenous effect from $s_j$ to $x_i$.
+In this paper, we introduce another subclass of linear G-SCMs, which we refer to as the linear propagation SCM (P-SCM).
+Consider a set of observed variables $\setX=\{x_1,\cdots,x_p\}$ arranged in a causal order (no latter variable causes any earlier variable), and another set of jointly independent source variables $\setS=\{s_1,\cdots,s_m\}$.
+In the generating model of a linear P-SCM, each observed variable consists of a linear combination of earlier observed variables plus another linear combination of the sources.
+Specifically, $a_{ij}$ is the strength of the direct causal effect from $x_j$ to $x_i$. $\tilde{s}_i$, $i\in[p]$ represents the mixture of sources exogenously causing $x_i$. $b_{ij}$ is the strength of the direct exogenous effect from $s_j$ to $x_i$.
 We refer to $\{\tilde{s}_1,\cdots, \tilde{s}_p\}$ as {\it{source mixtures}} or simply {\it{mixtures}}.
 Note that since \eqref{eq:system_model_1} allows observed variables to share sources, our model allows for latent confounding.\footnote{Note that prohibiting latent confounders, i.e., causal sufficiency, requires independent source mixtures.} However, the latent confounding can only be linear, i.e., it is due to the source mixtures being linear combinations of elements in $\setS$.
 In our model we require the following assumption on the generating model which is weaker than Assumption \ref{assumption:distinct_source} of DS-SCM. \begin{assumption} If $x_i$ is a direct cause of $x_j$, then there is at least one source in $x_j$ that is not in $x_i$. \end{assumption} Unlike the distinct source assumption in DS-SCMs, Assumption \ref{assumption:P-SCM_connection} does not necessarily require each observed variable to be associated with a distinct source (see Figure \ref{fig:example_SCM_fails}(a) for an example).
-Therefore, our model allows for deterministic relations.
-We provide a detailed comparison of our model with DS-SCM in Section \ref{sec:comparison}.
+Therefore, our model allows for deterministic relations.\footnote{If the linear P-SCM only consists of two observed variables $x_i, x_j$, then Assumption \ref{assumption:P-SCM_connection} implies that $x_j$ cannot be a deterministic function of $x_i$ and shared sources.
+This example is however a degenerate case.
+In particular, given a deterministic relation between $x_i$ and $x_j$, it is not possible to recover their causal direction based on observations.} We provide a detailed comparison of our model with DS-SCM in Section \ref{sec:comparison}.